 The front garden and parking areas were conceived as a series of hedged spaces, with gravel pathways and a typical English style entrance garden in acknowledgement of the manor house’s historical architecture.

-Eco pools does not use any chemicals.
-It utilizes aquatic plants and a filtration system to clean the water as a mini ecosystem.
-The pool is composed of two separate but connecting areas; a swimming area and a regeneration area.
+Eco pools do not use any chemicals.
+It utilises aquatic plants and a filtration system to clean the water as a mini ecosystem.
+The pool is composed of two separate but connecting areas: a swimming area and a regeneration area.
 The regeneration area is where the aquatic plants reside and clean the water.
-A filtration system capture large debris and circulate the water.
+A filtration system captures large debris and circulates the water.
 The filtration system can also be run off of solar power to allow for an off-grid power saving option.

 Daniel van der Merwe initiated, directed and co-ordinated the PPC imaginarium from its inception until its suspension in 2019 due to financial constraints.
 The PPC Imaginarium became firmly entrenched as the largest platform to support, mentor, profile and educate emerging young creative entrepreneurs towards job creation.